-- Stay hydrated.
 Hydration during flight and once you arrive is absolutely essential.
-Resist the temptation to immediately start enjoying the alcoholic or caffeinated beverages that the place you´re visiting is famous for.
+Resist the temptation to immediately start enjoying the alcoholic or caffeinated beverages that the place you’re visiting is famous for.
 Also keep in mind that alcohol and caffeine can interrupt sleep so make sure to avoid them a few hours before you go to bed.

-- Consult your doctor.
 Many international travelers swear by taking medication to cope with jet lag.
-Make sure to consult with your own medical professional to see whether they´d prescribe you medication to help you to sleep better or adjust your circadian rhythms.
+Make sure to consult with your own medical professional to see whether they’d prescribe you medication to help you to sleep better or adjust your circadian rhythms.

 Are you a frequent international traveler?
-Share with us your own favorite tips for fighting jet lag in the comments section!
+Share with us your own favorite tips for fighting jet lag in a comment below!

 Are you interested in working with me?
 You can learn more about my 1:1 coaching services HERE.